U.S. report on Pentagon-documented UFOs leaves sightings unexplained

 “Anytime there is a safety-of-flight or counterintelligence concern we take those things very seriously and we will continue to take those things seriously,” the first senior official said.

-A number of naval aviators have come forward in recent years to discuss their observations of UAPs with documentary filmmakers and news organizations including Reuters.

-"A lot of the work that the task force has done to date has been on the de-stigmatization issue, ensuring that those who observe unidentified things are comfortable reporting that and that it's clear how they should report that," the first official said.
-"I think DoD (the Department of Defense) has made very significant strides in recent months in getting the message out on that."
+U.S. Representative Adam Schiff, chairman of the House of Representatives Intelligence Committee, urged a systematic analysis of the potential national security and flight safety risks posed by UAP “without preconceptions” to determine whether they are the result of a foreign adversary, atmospheric or other aerial phenomena, space debris “or something else entirely.”

 It is not the first official U.S. government report on the subject.
-For example, the U.S. Air Force carried out a previous UFO investigation called Project Blue Book, ended in 1969, that compiled a list of 12,618 sightings, 701 of which involved objects that officially remained "unidentified."
+For example, the U.S. Air Force carried out a previous UFO investigation called Project Blue Book here, ended in 1969, that compiled a list of 12,618 sightings, 701 of which involved objects that officially remained "unidentified."

 In 1994, the Air Force announced that it had completed a study to locate records relating to the 1947 “Roswell incident” in New Mexico.
 It said materials recovered near Roswell were consistent with a crashed balloon, the military’s long-standing explanation, and that no records indicated that there had been the recovery of alien bodies or extraterrestrial materials.